DUB - LON

 See more direct flights

-Top 3 airlines serving from Dublin to London
+Reviews of the top 3 airlines flying from Dublin to London

 See real verified KAYAK customer reviews for airlines flying from Dublin to London.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.